 This post may contain affiliate links.
 This won’t change your price, but may share some commission.
 Read my full disclosure here.

 It’s time to kick off summer with this DIY charred wood s’mores tray — perfect for outdoor entertaining!
-In this tutorial, I also talk about one of the latest woodworking trends taking over Instagram: shou sugi ban.
+In this tutorial, I also show you how to do one of the latest woodworking trends taking over Instagram: shou sugi ban.

 Sponsored project in collab with Bernzomatic.

-Confession: I hate measuring.
-So whenever I can, I avoid it and prefer to cut things to size using the elements of my project as reference to make marks instead.
-While I will provide a few measurements for the sake of accuracy for my tray, feel free to make this tray with custom dimensions!
+Confession: I hate measuring when I do woodworking projects.
+I avoid measuring when I can.
+I prefer to cut things to size using the elements of my project as reference markers instead.
+I provide a few measurements for the sake of accuracy as you make this DIY wooden s’mores tray, but feel free to make this tray with custom dimensions!

 - Bernzomatic TS4000 and Map Pro gas cylinder